Skip to Main Content

 Evidence that almost half of references in reports on new and emerging nondrug health technologies are grey literature.

-Examples of grey literature (see 1.1 for definition) include: conference abstracts, presentations, proceedings; regulatory data; unpublished trial data; government publications; reports (such as white papers, working papers, internal documentation); dissertations/theses; patents; and policies & procedures.
+Examples of grey literature (see 1.1 for definition) include: conference abstracts, presentations, proceedings; regulatory data; unpublished trial data; government publications; reports (such as white papers, working papers, internal documentation); dissertations/theses; patents; and policies and procedures.

 Useful chapter on Patient Information Sources from Searching Skills Toolkit: Finding the Evidence 2nd ed.
 2014, De Brun